Wayne has been around IT since his pre-teen years (thats 40 years ago)

-Soon Wayne was writing articles and creating all kinds of software for local businesses and became an expert in the field of software security and anti piracy.
+Soon Wayne was writing magazine articles and creating all kinds of software for local businesses and became an expert in the field of software security and anti-piracy.

 Engaged by Tandy Corporation (franchisees), IBM dealerships and several other software solution providers to advise and assist in software development and implementation.